Ozric-git/M-ITX/cadref/README.md

 # not for use for anything but reference and measurements of this project.
-All images and files belong do their respective owners.
+All images and files belong to their respective owners.